How to Start the New Year with a List of Positive Intentions

 - Write down one thing you are grateful for each day.

 Even on days when it feels like the world has thrown everything at you, this simple act can provide a new outlook.
 Some people like to write it down in a private journal while getting ready to lay down at night, others like to wake in the morning and plaster it across a chalk board in the kitchen so everyone can see it before they start the day.
 Do what works for you, but be honest with it.
 Maybe your kiddo sat down for breakfast for an extra 30 seconds today, or a spouse handled therapy drop-off so you could enjoy a cup of coffee to yourself.
-It could be a stranger who offered to help Do daily notes seem too overwhelming?
+It could be a stranger at the store who offered to help.
+Do daily notes seem too overwhelming?
 Start with one thing you are grateful for each week.

 We provided the ideas, but Hopebridge can assist you even more.
 Let us help you get started on the first intention right now by contacting us to schedule a diagnostic assessment or evaluation for ABA therapy, occupational therapy or speech therapy.
 What other intentions have you set for this year, whether for yourself or your children?
 Let us and the rest of the community know on the Hopebridge Facebook page so we can support each other!